-The Concept of Queen Mary
+The need for Queen Mary

+Cunard, desperate to complete Hull 534, also approached the government for assistance.
 The British Government were particularly concerned about the state of the British shipping industry.
-Germany, Italy and France had all eclipsed Cunard and White Star Line with tonnage including the legendary Bremen, Rex and Normandie.
+Germany, Italy and France had all eclipsed Cunard and White Star Line with new ships that included the legendary Bremen, Europa (Germany), Rex (Italy) and Normandie (France).

-Normandie reclaimed the speed record from Queen Mary however in August 1938 Queen Mary regained set new records for both the eastbound and westbound crossings; this time holding the record until 1952.
+However, in August Queen Mary undertook a record breaking westbound crossing, capturing the Blue Riband for the first time from Normandie.
+Normandie later reclaimed the speed record from Queen Mary, however in August 1938 Queen Mary set new records for both the eastbound and westbound crossings – this time holding the record until 1952!

 Queen Mary’s War Service

 Having been joined in New York by Normandie and the newly launched Queen Elizabeth, for a brief period three of the world’s largest transatlantic liners sat idle together in the harbour.
 The trio were also joined by the second Mauretania.